-How the Mediterranean Diet Can Reduce Triglycerides Naturally
+How a “Triglyceride Diet” Can Reduce Triglycerides Naturally

-Research from the University of Michigan Health System helps control triglycerides as it creates for the first time a method to achieve the major Mediterranean nutrient intakes using American foods.
-The end result is that those women in the study using the approach were able to follow this diet and stick to it much better than those who did not.
+Research from the University of Michigan Health System helps control triglycerides as it creates, for the first time, a triglyceride diet using American foods.
+The end result is that those women in the study using the approach were able to follow this Mediterranean-style diet and stick to it much better than those who did not.

 - One or more servings (or exchanges) a day of dark green vegetables, such as broccoli, peas, and spinach.